 - A British citizen

 - Someone who has settled status in the UK (Indefinite Leave to Remain)

 - A person who is in the UK under refugee status or humanitarian protection

-If you apply for this visa from within the UK, you can stay in the UK for up to two and a half years.
+If you apply for the Unmarried Partner visa from within the UK, you can stay in the UK for up to two and a half years.
 Those applying from outside of the UK will be able to stay in the UK for up to 33 months.
 You can also extend this immigration permission.

 The requirements are as follows: